 The 250 Testa Rossa is quite simply one of the most remarkable and important cars built by one of the most legendary marques.
 Thanks to their World Sports Car championship victories (including Le Mans in 1958, 1959, and 1961) and historical significance, 250 Testa Rossas are now so valuable that they are rarely used, depriving the public and their owners of the joy of experiencing them.
 Consequently, high-quality evocations using Ferrari chassis, with Ferrari serial numbers, wearing alloy bodies, and using Ferrari mechanical components have garnered the interest of true Ferrari enthusiasts seeking the experience of some of the most significant automobiles ever constructed without the multi-million dollar price tags.

-This car was reconfigurated around 35 years ago in the UK.
-It was one of the most ambitious projects in the world of Ferrari evocations and it could only be achieved by Mr. Jim Allington, who was one of the owners of one of the four original Ferrari 250 TR-59 units.
+This car was reconfigured around 30 years ago in the UK.
+It was one of the most ambitious projects in the world of Ferrari evocations and it could only be achieved by Mr. Jim Allington, who was one of the owners of one of the original Ferrari 250 TR-59 units.
 Mr. Allington had a multimillionaire offer for his original car and he decided to build three identical units before releasing his original.
+This specific unit was partially accomplished by John Robinson and Terry Hoyle and complete by Talacrest.
 One unit was sold in auction around 20 years ago soon after he passed away.
-These three units are the best recreations ever built on a TR-59 and proof of it is that this first unit turned out to be purchased by Mc.Gaw brothers who already had acquired original’s JA’s 0770 and another one of the 4 original units.
-The other sister spent several years in Norway and then returned to the UK and which went sold a few years ago for a record sale and then this one which is the most identical and well documented of the three sisters.
+These three units are probably the best recreations ever built on a TR-59 and proof of it is that the first unit turned out to be purchased by Mc.Caw brothers who already had acquired original 0776 and also another original unit.
+The other sister spent several years in Norway and then returned to the UK where went sold a few years ago for a record sale and then this one which is probably the most identical and well documented of the three sisters.
 This unit was fully restored by an official Ferrari dealer.
-Available a pendrive with over two hundred pictures of the full restoration as well as two expertise appraisals which shows the reality of this impressive racing vehicle, not only in terms of quality but of price orientation.
+Available a Pendrive with over two hundred pictures of the full restoration as well as two expertise appraisals which shows the reality of this impressive racing vehicle, not only in terms of quality but of price orientation.

 As follows, the entire history of this unit: